 The Year of Yes – From the creator of “Must See TV” including Grey’s Anatomy, Private Practice and Scandal, comes a book that challenges the very definition of success from a working mom.
 You can have it all, and have nothing, if you aren’t being true to yourself and embracing a life that truly challenges and fulfills you.

-The Better Angles of Our Nature – “If I could give each of you a graduation present, it would be this — the most inspiring book I’ve ever read.” – Bill Gates.
+The Better Angels of Our Nature – “If I could give each of you a graduation present, it would be this — the most inspiring book I’ve ever read.” – Bill Gates.
 According to this book, our world is actually becoming a safer and less violent place, contrary to what most of us think and the media would have us believe.
 A compelling argument in favor of optimism and believing that it is still possible to make the world a better place.

 What You’re Really Meant To Do – Too often, people live unfulfilled lives because they chase after the wrong kind of success.
 Here’s how to define what “success” means to you and then put a plan together that will get you there.
 This is a great book for recent grads.